numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 expanding it to e.g. list inputs ``np.add(np.array([8], dtype="uint8"), [4])``
 giving a ``uint8`` result.
 This is mainly related to the question to how the common dtype is found above.
+It seems unlikely that this is useful, and similar to a global, could be added later if deemed necessary.

 Common DType Operations